 - I’ve been living in Zurich, Switzerland for 17 years, and originally I’m from Ohio, USA

-- Career wise, I’m an integration and program/project manager with a bit of strategy work in the transformation and change area of banking and insurance.
+- Career wise, I’m an integration manager and program manager with a bit of strategy work in the transformation and change area of banking and insurance.
 My passion is in the area of strategy into execution (which is probably reflected in how I approach Project 2018).
 Going way, way back, I spent the first 10+ years of my career in research and development designing radio communication systems and pharmaceutical lab instruments and software.
 I did my undergraduate work in Electrical Engineering/Computer Science at Ohio State University and later a Global Executive MBA from IESE in Spain

 - Outside of triathlon, I’m most often found in the kitchen (aka my workshop) and outside in the nearby Alps, hiking, snowshoeing, skiing with my partner Emily

 - I did my first triathlon 25 years ago in 1993 a sprint race in Pittsburgh, PA.
 My dad came to support me and neither of us had much of an idea what was going on.
 I did the whole swim-bike-run in a pair of Umbro soccer shorts and rode a very ill-fitted bike, but it was a great morning playing outside

 - My first Ironman was 21 years ago at Ironman Canada, where I had 4 flat tires and at one point sat in a roadside ditch in the rain for 50 minutes near the top of the Yellow Lake pass waiting for a support vehicle.
 I had a dismal finish time of 13:00 but it was a superb mental toughness day.
 My Ironman’s so far: Canada, Lake Placid, Hawaii, Switzerland, UK

 - My last triathlon was Ironman UK in 2009 on minimal training (something I do not wish to repeat) in 12:30.